What is disordered eating?

 • You never seem to be completely in control of your eating habits.
 You make plans to eat a certain thing or a certain amount, but you often spiral out of control and feel ashamed afterward.

-Could your disordered eating behaviors actually be an eating disorder?
+Is it disordered eating or an eating disorder?

 Not everyone who engages in disordered eating will develop an eating disorder.
 But it is a considerable risk factor for a variety of long-term mental and physical health complications.
 Remember, disordered eating is not an official mental health condition or diagnosis.